Siege of Villafranca (1744): Situation in Italy

 1744 had opened bleakly for the Spaniards in Italy.
-To the south the Austrians were steadily driving back General Montemar's army.
+To the south the Austrians were steadily driving back General Gages's army.
 Naples was threatened.
 Britain, boasting naval superiority in the Mediterranean, intervened on the side of Austria, and the Royal Navy everywhere harassed Spain's allies and frustrated Spanish war shipping.
 Genoa was blocked off by a British squadron, and Switzerland kept her borders closed to the passage of troops.
 Marching overland through allied France, the Infante Philip had easily conquered Savoy, but, starved of supplies, had been unable to advance against the Sardinians in the Alps.

 On 22 February, the Bourbon navies defeated the British off the coast of Toulon.
 The retreat of Admiral Matthews' fleet left the sea lanes temporarily under French and Spanish control.
 Supplies poured into Philip's camp.
 20,000 Frenchmen under Louis François I, Prince of Conti were then dispatched to combine with Philip's 20,000 Spaniards, their goal being to force a passage into Lombardy and to unite with the Spanish army in the south.

 On 1 April, the allies crossed the Var and advanced into Nice, which fell without a fight.
 Villafranca lay before them.